-A slipped disc, also known as a herniated disk, happens anywhere in the spinal column and is a common cause of back pain which can radiate down to one or both legs, these condition is commonly called as sciatica.
+A slipped disc, also known as a herniated disk, happens anywhere in the spinal column and is a common cause of back pain that can radiate down to one or both legs, this condition is commonly called sciatica.
 The spinal cord is made up of bones called vertebrae.
 These bones are separated by tissues, known as intervertebral discs.
 Any injury or weakness can cause these discs to protrude, bulge, or rupture from the original position to other parts of the spinal cord, exerting pressure on one or more spinal nerves.

 Slip disc affects about 5-20 in every 1000 adults annually.
 It is more common in men than in women and generally affects after 30 years of age.

 There are various causes of a slipped disc such as:

 There are some risk factors for slipped disc:

 Gender: Men are twice likely to suffer as compared to women